"Very impressive in a courtroom filled with silks."

 - Chambers & Partners 2017

-Sarah Ford is an able and versatile junior with significant experience in EU, competition and public law and commercial litigation.
+Sarah Ford QC is an able and versatile silk with significant experience in EU, competition and public law and commercial litigation.
 She has advised on and appeared in a wide range of matters before the Supreme Court, Court of Appeal, High Court, Competition Appeal Tribunal, Competition Commission and the Court of Justice of the European Union.

 Sarah is recommended as a leading junior in the Chambers & Partners and the Legal 500 directories, where she is described as drawing on "significant experience in both public law and commercial litigation when advising on a diverse range of matters" (Chambers & Partners 2013), providing "concise and considered" advice (Legal 500 2012), having "in-depth knowledge and great experience" (Chambers & Partners 2012) and "thorough drafting and fine advocacy skills that would put someone years her senior to shame" (Chambers & Partners 2011).
 Sarah is also ranked in Competition Law in Chambers Global 2015.